 Policy 13.1C.3.
 Enforcement of level-of-service standards.
-Martin County shall enforce the level-of-service standards in Section 13.2. through the Land Development Regulations.
+Martin County shall enforce the level-of-service standards in Section 13.2 through the Land Development Regulations.
 The design criteria used to reach these levels of service will be the same as those of the SFWMD for all development except single-family residential lots of less than five acres.

 Policy 13.1C.4.
-Martin County has developed a programmatic, scheduled, preventative drainage maintenance of County stormwater facilities.
+Martin County has developed a programmatic, scheduled, preventative drainage maintenance of County stormwater facilities that shall, at a minimum, follow the approved Phase II NPDES Notice of Intent.
 This program includes a capital and operations budget to support the program.